Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

 \subsection{Factor models for discrete distributions}

-We introduce a new factor model that represents a collection of distributions through a smaller number of latent factor distributions.
+We introduce a novel factor model that represents a collection of distributions through a smaller number of latent factor distributions.
 Suppose that we observe $M$ distributions defined on the category set $\Omega$.
 For $i = 1,\dots,M$, let $n_i(B)$ denote the number of observations falling in a subset $B \subset \Omega$.
-We assume that the counts $n_i$ are generated from an unknown distribution $P_i$, and, using the tree-based embedding $\mathcal{E}_T$, we define
+We assume that the counts $n_i$ are generated from an unknown distribution $P_i$.
+Using the tree-based embedding $\mathcal{E}_T$, we obtain a real vector representation